 Another way to maximize the performance of your content is by building links—both external links pointing back to your domain and internal links in your own blogs cross-referencing your other posts.
 The former is designed to increase your content’s organic search rankings, sending more traffic their way.
 The latter is designed to keep your visitors on your site longer, while directing them to your best-performing content (not to mention further improving your on-site SEO).

 Modern link building can be described as consisting of two main strategies: attracting links naturally with great content, and building links manually.
-Since attracting links naturally is a combination of producing great content (which we covered in The All-in-One Guide to Planning and Launching a Content Marketing Strategy) and then promoting it (which is the focus of this guide), you’ll need to plan a manual link building strategy.
-Link building requires a guide of its own, so head on over to SEO Link Building: The Ultimate-Step-by-Step Guide when you’re ready to tackle link building for your content.
+Since attracting links naturally is a combination of producing great content and then promoting it (which is the focus of this guide), you’ll need to implement a manual link building program.

 Fortunately, internal links are a much simpler affair than manual link building.
 Because these links don’t pass PageRank from one domain to another, they’re treated with less scrutiny than off-site links.
 For the most part, these are intended to serve as navigational tools, giving users the chance to easily find your other posts and also to help Google understand how your internal pages relate to each other.